DanielTal1/Chat-Server/README.md

 Install-Package EntityFramework (if you don't have it already)
 Enable-Migrations(if you didn't use Entity Framework before)
 Update-Database
 This will initialize the database given by entity framework.
+Then install firebase Admin.

 Lastly install the signalR library by:
 right click on the server-try project=> Add => Client-Side Library
 then choose the following: